kljr/SpringboardVM/README.md

 ## Prerequisites

 - Linux or Mac (with NFS)
-- Composer installed globally, and preferably aliased in your shell as "composer"".
+- Composer installed globally, and preferably renamed or aliased in your shell as "composer"".
 - Drush installed globally.
 - VirtualBox
 - Vagrant